TimPaisley/timpaisley.net/posts/number-station.md

 ---
-title: 'Number Station'
+title: "Number Station"
+category: "Game"
-date: '2018-01-15'
+date: "2018-01-15"
-description: 'We made a game for Global Game Jam 2018.'
+description: "We made a game for Global Game Jam 2018."
 ---

 NUMBER STATION is a game made by Micheal Baron, David Boxall, and myself over the course of a weekend for Global Game Jam 2018.
 We made everything ourselves - Michael made the 3D models to fill out the room in which the game takes place, David composed the music that you can hear on the radio, and I did the coding.